hadley/web-scraping/README.md

 ## Requirements

-To run the code at home, install the following pakages:
+To run the code at home, install the following packages:

 ```R
 # install.packages("pak")